-A control simulation for the 2.5ka period was performed using the PMIP phase 4 protocols for the mid-Holocene (6ka) experiment, altered for conditions appropriate to 2.5ka.
+A control simulation for the 2.5 ka period was performed using the PMIP Phase 4 protocols for the mid-Holocene (6 ka) experiment, altered for conditions appropriate to 2.5 ka.
 This included altering the orbital forcing, greenhouse gases (CO2: 279 ppm, N2O: 266 ppb, and CH4: 610 ppb), plus vegetation in Africa and high boreal Eurasia and North America (Otto-Bliesner et al., 2017).
-Ozone and aerosols were 250 prescribed to non-anthropogenic conditions only - this is distinct from pre-industrial simulations that do include small anthropogenic changes and attendant aerosol and atmospheric chemistry changes.
-Orbital and greenhouse gas forcings for the 2.5ka period are expected to play a vital role in producing the correct equilibrium climate.
-We ran a control run with the NINT configuration for 1000 years to get the model in equilibrium, then extended this for 100 years by adding the MATRIX version of ModelE2.1 to again 255 achieve an equilibrium state for a 2.5ka period with composition-climate interactions enabled.
-Vegetation cover, LAI and vegetation height were prescribed corresponding to the piControl period climate.
-A lack of exact vegetation cover information prevents GCMs without dynamic vegetation modelling from reproducing mid-Holocene warm Northern hemisphere summer and enhanced NH monsoons conditions (Tierney et al., 2017; Larrasoaña et al., 2013).
-However, the vegetation cover used here as defined by the 260 PMIP4 protocol vegetation sensitivity experiment (Otto-Bliesner et al., 2017) for the mid-Holocene period shows an intense impact on North African rainfall and explains the difference between simulated and reconstructed climate conditions (Braconnot et al., 1999; Pausata et al., 2016).
-To address this, we created a modified mid-Holocene boundary condition sensitivity vegetation map by linearly interpolating between pre-industrial vegetation and the Mid-Holocene vegetation sensitivity experiment (i.e., northern 265 hemisphere high latitude tundra during the pre-industrial was replaced by boreal forests, while African vegetation was altered with evergreen shrubs replacing all vegetation up to 25N and grasslands up through the Mediterranean Coast in 6ka (Otto-Bliesner et al., 2017)).
+Ozone and aerosols were prescribed to non-anthropogenic conditions only - this is distinct from preindustrial simulations that do include small anthropogenic changes and attendant aerosol and atmospheric chemistry changes.
+Orbital and greenhouse gas forcings for the 2.5 ka period are expected to play a vital role in producing the correct equilibrium climate.
+We ran a control run with the NINT configuration for 1000 years to get the model in equilibrium, then extended this for 100 years by adding the MA-TRIX version of ModelE2.1 to again achieve an equilibrium state for a 2.5 ka period, with composition-climate interactions enabled.
+Vegetation cover, LAI, and vegetation height were prescribed corresponding to the piControl period climate.
+A lack of exact vegetation cover information prevents general circulation models (GCMs) without dynamic vegetation modeling from reproducing mid-Holocene warm Northern Hemisphere summer and enhanced NH monsoons conditions (Tierney et al., 2017; Larrasoaña et al., 2013).
+However, the vegetation cover used here as defined by the PMIP4 protocol vegetation sensitivity experiment (Otto-Bliesner et al., 2017) for the mid-Holocene period shows an intense impact on North African rainfall, and explains the difference between simulated and reconstructed climate conditions (Braconnot et al., 1999; Pausata et al., 2016).
+To address this, we created a modified mid-Holocene boundary condition sensitivity vegetation map by linearly interpolating between preindustrial vegetation and the mid-Holocene vegetation sensitivity experiment (i.e., Northern Hemisphere high-latitude tundra during the preindustrial period was replaced by boreal forests, while African vegetation was altered with evergreen shrubs replacing all vegetation up to 25° N and grasslands up through the Mediterranean Coast in 6 ka; Otto-Bliesner et al., 2017).

-Fig. S1 (Supplementary Information) shows the major vegetation plant function type (PFT) cover changes under the PMIP4 sensitivity vegetation protocols after linearly interpolating for the 2.5ka period.
-The 2.5ka equilibrated simulation with MATRIX was then extended for 70 more years with a corrected dust tuning (a typical process when equilibrating the model on a new climate state), and a further 130 years with the linearly interpolated PMIP4 vegetation described above (see table ST1 for details of control runs and annual global mean time series of surface air temperature and precipitation in Fig. S2).
-This run equilibrated very quickly and no further tuning was needed.
+Figure S1 in the Supplement shows the major vegetation plant function type (PFT) cover changes under the PMIP4 sensitivity vegetation protocols after linearly interpolating for the 2.5 ka period.
+The 2.5 ka equilibrated simulation with MATRIX was then extended for 70 more years with a corrected dust tuning (a typical process when equilibrating the model on a new climate state), and a further 130 years with the linearly interpolated PMIP4 vegetation described above (see Table S1 in the Supplement for details of control runs and annual global mean time series of surface air temperature and precipitation in Fig. S2).
+This run equilibrated very quickly, and no further tuning was needed.
 We thus used the last 100 of the total 130 years of that equilibrated run as the base climate for our analysis.
-An ensemble of 10 members with active volcanic eruptions was simulated using a restart file every 10 years during the last 100 years of the control simulation corresponding to 2.5ka period as summarized in table ST1, following the same approach as performed for the CMIP6 ensemble simulations (Kelley et al., 2020).
+An ensemble of 10 members with active volcanic eruptions was simulated using a restart file every 10 years during the last 100 years of the control simulation, corresponding to 2.5 ka period as summarized in Table S1, following the same approach as performed for the CMIP6 ensemble simulations (Kelley et al., 2020).